VladWithCode/pos/README.md

-# pos
+# Simple POS

-A mobile Point of Sale service.
+A simple mobile Point of Sale system.